newaetech/chipwhisperer/docs/source/windows-install.rst

 2. Find the SCA101ChipWhisperer Windows install executable (currently :code:`SCA101_wininst.exe`)

 3. Run the installer.
-A summary of the installation is given on the second page.
+You can change the name of the install on the second page.
+A summary of the installation is given on the third page.

 .. image:: _images/win-installer-2.png
   :width: 800